 Interaction with other Instagrammers is invaluable for language learners.
-The ability to exchange opinions and share ideas in this global format is a communication boost that many language programs just don’t offer.
+The ability to exchange opinions and share ideas in this global format is a communication boost that many language learning apps and programs just don’t offer.

 To maximize this interaction, comment and read others’ comments.
 Instagram even has an automatic translation feature so if a caption or comment exceeds your language ability, just hit “See Translation” to activate this option.

 Instagram offers a “bookmark” feature, which makes it easy to return to posts that you want to review later.
 Just hit the little bookmark icon on the bottom right under any post and it’ll be saved for you.

 When you’re ready to review, go to your profile and click the same bookmark icon in the upper right menu.
 This will show you all the posts you’ve bookmarked.

 Use this feature to create collections of especially helpful or motivational language posts.
 It’s also possible to collect and categorize bookmarks for more than one language, so if you want to become a polyglot, organize a collection for each language you’re learning!

 As you’re searching for target language accounts to follow (more on that below), remember that Instagram isn’t just for static images.
 There’s also a video clip feature.

 Choose accounts whose native speakers post a lot of videos so you won’t just see the photos and read the captions but also hear the language spoken!
 This is an invaluable way to round out your comprehension skills and hone your own pronunciation.